lightning/bolts/02-peer-protocol.md

 additional delay for the transaction which redeems the HTLC output to be irreversibly committed to the blockchain.

+The fulfillment risk is similar: if a node C fulfills an HTLC after its timeout, B might broadcast the commitment transaction and immediately broadcast the HTLC timeout transaction.
+In this scenario, B would gain knowledge of the preimage without paying C.

+#### Requirements

-Thus a node MUST estimate the deadline for successful redemption for each HTLC it offers.
+A node MUST estimate the deadline for successful redemption for each HTLC.
 A node MUST NOT offer a HTLC after this deadline, and MUST fail the channel if an HTLC which it offered is in either node's current commitment transaction past this deadline.

+A node MUST NOT fulfill an HTLC after this deadline, and MUST fail the connection if a HTLC it has fulfilled is in either node's current commitment transaction past this deadline.

 ### Adding an HTLC: `update_add_htlc`